davidavdav/GaussianMixtures.jl/README.md

 ```
 Shows the history of the GMM, i.e., how it was initialized, split, how the parameters were trained, etc.  A history item contains a time of completion and an event string.

-You can examin a minimla example [using GMM for clustering](https://gist.github.com/mbeltagy/22e7fdf7e3be3fbfd97f1bde7a789b91).
+You can examine a minimal example [using GMM for clustering](https://gist.github.com/mbeltagy/22e7fdf7e3be3fbfd97f1bde7a789b91).

 Other functions
 ---------------